PREAMBLE AND SUMMARY

 In 2009, the Government, with the aim of restarting the nuclear power programme, promulgated Act No. 99, establishing the necessary legislative provisions to resume activities in the nuclear energy sector.
 Other legislative decrees were subsequently issued or prepared.
 It should be noted that, as provided by Art.
 29 of Act No. 99, the new Nuclear Safety Agency with the role of regulatory body was established, composed of the structures and resources of the nuclear department of Italy’s National Institute for Environmental Protection and Research (ISPRA) and by resources from ENEA.
 However, as provided by Legislative Decree No. 187 of 2017, the National Inspectorate for Nuclear Safety and Radiation Protection (ISIN), the nuclear regulatory authority, has been fully established and formally operating since 1 August 2018.

-More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for low level waste (LLW) disposal and long term storage of intermediate level waste (ILW) and high level waste (HLW) and assigns SOGIN responsibility for the construction and operation of the repository.
-Legislative Decree No. 31 of 2010 also assigns SOGIN responsibility for proposing suitable repository locations, based upon criteria established by the IAEA and the new national Agency for Nuclear Safety, and taking into account results of the Strategic Environmental Evaluation.
-The steps to take in order to realize a national storage facility, including public consultation, are described alongside the time frames to perform each of them.
+More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for the disposal of very low level waste (VLLW) and low level waste (LLW) and the long term storage of intermediate level waste (ILW) and high level waste (HLW) and assigns SOGIN responsibility for the construction and operation of the repository.
+Legislative Decree No. 31 of 2010 also assigns SOGIN responsibility for proposing suitable repository locations, based upon criteria established by the IAEA and the new national Agency for Nuclear Safety.

-After the referendum held in June 2011, the planned programme was stopped.
+After the referendum held in June 2011, following the Fukushima accident, the planned nuclear power programme was definitively stopped.

 2.1.2.
 Current organizational structure